animatedmax/spring-data-geode/src/main/markdown/reference/repositories.md

 the Spring Data Commons marker interface, {spring-data-commons-javadoc}/org/springframework/data/repository/Repository.html\[`org.springframework.data.repository.Repository`\].
 We discuss this further later in this section.
-All `QUERY` type parameter arguments in {sdg-name}'s case are of type `java.lang.String`.
+All `QUERY` type parameter arguments in Spring Data for GemFire's case are of type `java.lang.String`.

 </div>